Posts

 • 2 tsp cinnamon

-1) Preheat the oven to 180C / 350F.
-Line an 8 hole muffin tray with paper or silicon cases.
+• Preheat the Oven: Preheat the oven to 180C / 350F.
+Line an 8-hole muffin tray with paper or silicon cases.

-2) In a bowl, combine the sweet potato mash with the coconut oil, eggs, almond milk and honey.
+• Mix Wet Ingredients: In a bowl, combine the sweet potato mash with the coconut oil, eggs, almond milk, and honey.
 Whisk together until smooth.

 Sweet Potato and Chocolate Chip Muffins recipe paleo sweet treat dessets cake-min